migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-02-23 Fri: This week, we made updates to the devnet by integrating external community validators and updated the testnet with the leader branch.
+Additionally, I focused on improving view change processes, refactoring code, and implementing additional checks for view change block processing.

+---

 2024-02-16 Fri:  This week, I focused on addressing the mainnet downtime issue.
 I've been working on a feature aimed at preventing the processing of invalid blocks during the view change process.
 I've submitted multiple pull requests to enhance the view change logic and implemented additional validations.
 Furthermore, I successfully updated our libp2p dependencies, which was blocking us from updating the Go version.

 ---